naveenfullstack/A-booking-App/README.md

-# An Booking App
+# A Booking App
 It is a widely recognized online travel agency and accommodation booking platform that connects travelers with a vast selection of lodging options around the world.
-All the brand names and data are anonimus becuse this connected to development database to showcase as a portfolio
+All the brand names and data are anonymous because this is connected to the development database to showcase as a portfolio

 ## Use these credentials to review the app
 - User